Robertdeaton15/robrobdeaton/Getting-Started---The-Most-Basic-Plugin.md

 * This service does not use delayed notifications.
 Delayed notifications will delay notification dispatches by 1 (one) second.
 Setting this to true and using NotificationManager.Remove allows you to have multiple clients working together without notifications going off while chatting on another client.
 * The Framework manages a settings store of your service.
 You can use this to store any information.
 WackyMessenger doesn't need to store anything, so we don't need it.
 Additionally, you can use MutableSettings and MutableSettingsManager to save information you find yourself frequently saving (such as a timestamp you need to keep updated everytime the service is started).
 * The procedure type is set to ConnectAuthenticate.
 This means that the service scheduler will call Connect before calling Authenticate.
 The other option is AuthenticateConnect - which called Authenticate before Connect.
 Once again, the option is given here because some services require Authenticating before connecting, and vice-versa.
+* Finally, the last argument is a _params[]_ of all the supported bubble types.
+Since WackyMessenger only supports Text bubbles, that's the only bubble we list there.

 It also should be mentioned that if you use files, audio, or video bubbles in your plugin, you need to add the associated attribute.
 These can be found in ServiceInfo.cs.